Make Pillow Covers DIY

 Prewash your fabric before cutting into it.
 This will prevent shrinking and potential fit problems if you intend to wash the pillow cover in the future.

 How to Make and Sew a DIY Pillow Cover

 Below are step by step instructions to make your own pillowcase.

 To determine the size of the fabric for your pillow cover, first measure the size of your pillow form.
 You can find the dimensions on the pillow tag or measure from side seam to side seam using a tape measure fitted close to the pillow.

-If you prefer a nice fitted look for your pillow, do not add a seam allowance.
+If you prefer a fitted look for your pillow, do not add a seam allowance.
 My pillow covers are looser than I intended.
 I added 1/2 inch of seam allowance by accident!
-Do as I say, not as I do! 😉
+Do as I say, not as I do!😁

 Equations to Determine Fabric Cutting Dimensions

-Use these simple math to find out how much fabric is needed.
+Use this simple math to find out how much fabric is needed.

 Fabric needed for the height or shorter side of the fabric

 Pillow Height + (Flange x 2) = Height